-I’ll start of with my own discipline.
-A Humanities degree is generally considered to be one of the most difficult disciplines to get a job from.
-If you don’t want to be a teacher, you probably want to get into media and those lucky enough to get a job in this industry can expect to earn anywhere from £7 an hour, to £22,000 a year.
+A Humanities degree is generally considered to be one of the most difficult disciplines to get a job with.
+If you don’t want to be a teacher, you probably want to get into media and those lucky enough to get a job in this industry can expect to earn anywhere from £7 an hour, to £22,000 a year as a starting salary.

-In Film and Television, most graduates will be forced to start at the very bottom of the Media food chain as a Runner.
-The average starting salary (if you are actually getting paid) is approximately £7-£8 per hour with no reason for it to increase since competition for these positions are fierce.
+In Film and Television, most graduates will be forced to start at the very bottom of the media food chain as a Runner.
+The average starting salary (if you are actually getting paid) is approximately £7-£8 per hour with no reason for it to increase since competition for these positions is fierce.

 Like Humanities, the graduate job market for Art graduates isn’t great at the moment.
-For those wanting to get into creative arts (which include crafts, cultural heritage, design, music, performing and visual arts) expect a salary of less than £20,000 for your time.
+For those wanting to get into Creative arts (eg. crafts, cultural heritage, design, music, performing and visual arts) expect a salary of less than £20,000 for your time.

 For becoming an Art Teacher, see below.

 Primary school teachers in England, Wales, Scotland and Northern Ireland start on the main salary scale of £21,588, rising each year to £31,552

 In Secondary schools, teachers start on £21,588.
 If you want to earn more, Distant Learning Allowances of £1,782 and Remote Schools Allowances of £1,074 to £2,010 are granted to those teaching in the Highlands and Islands.

 Those who stick it out in education to become Lecturers will be rewarded for their hard work with an impressive salary of between £30,500 and £40,000+.

 If you get the right grades at school, an engineering degree often leads to a well-paid job at the end of university.